Trip Report: Hello Nashville!

 While there was a different country singer crooning away every 10 feet inside all of the venues, there were also massive stages erected in the for the CMT (Country Music Television) and CMA (Country Music Awards) events where anyone from Kenny Chesney to Darius Rucker could appear on stage performing their latest hit.
 And there was a healthy crowd for it packing the street, which was blocked off from any cars during the week.
 While Nashville has always been beloved city for music lovers, the current popularity of country music is making Music City quite the industry boomtown.

 The next night I was lucky enough to attend the CMT Awards, the show awarding the best country music videos for the year.
-I got to hang in the backstage area and met some amazing people including the boys from Florida Georgia Line (who won for Best Duo Video!), their stylist Gina Ketchum and menswear designer Denise Roxenstone.
-I also hit the after party at Big Loud Shirt Management offices on Nashville’s Music Row
+I got to hang in the backstage area and met some amazing people including the boys from Florida Georgia Line (who won for Best Duo Video!) and their stylist Gina Ketchum.
+I also hit the after-party at Big Loud Shirt Management offices on Nashville’s Music Row

 Gina spotted my love for vintage as I was wearing a vintage ‘60s gown I picked up after modeling for Clever Vintage Clothing, and she turned me on to one of Nashville’s local vintage store’s Savant, which I hit the next day along with Local Honey and Pre to Post Modern where I found the best prices and picked up these amazing boots and cigar box purse.